 The Right to Refuse an FST

 The motorist has the right to refuse participation in roadside sobriety tests.
-Declining to take a roadside test does not carry the same consequences as refusing to take a breathalyzer, though the motorist may be arrested on suspicion of DUI for refusing an FST.
-That is the police officer’s discretion.
+Declining to take a roadside test does not carry the same consequences as refusing to take a breath test, although the motorist may still be arrested on suspicion of DUI for refusing an FST.

 - Field sobriety tests, like other aspects of a DUI arrest, must be videotaped.
-Law enforcement is tasked with providing evidence of driving impairment in the conviction of a DUI.
+Law enforcement is tasked with providing evidence of driving impairment.
 The videotape serves as a witness for both parties.
-NOTE: In the event of an accident where EMTs arrive first, an officer may not be able to properly videotape the scene, in which case, human witnesses will be used to corroborate testimony for either party.

 If you’re arrested for your performance during a field sobriety test, your DUI lawyer at Strom Law Firm can review strategies to challenge the validity of FSTs.
 For more see, Challenging DUI Testing.

 Horizontal gaze nystagmus test:

 The officer passes a pen or similar object in front of your face and you are asked to follow it with your eyes.
 This tests your body’s physiological response which the NHSTA believes can highlight intoxication in motorists who have become adept at performing motor skills while under the influence.
 Con: If your eyes jerk or tremble (nystagmus) when the pen is passed from side to side, it indicates intoxication.
 However, the officer should admit that nystagmus can, and does, occur naturally in many people, and that stress and bright lights (which are present at every traffic stop) can bring an onset of nystagmus.

 The police officer will ask you to keep your hands at your side, walk heel-to-toe 12 steps (counting each aloud), turn and walk back.